hzlmn/inliner/README.md

 # inliner
-go tool for inlining external css into html
+go tool for inlining external styles and scripts into single `html` file

 ```go